 4. Cappadocia Valleys

 Cappadocia is already a world-famous region for its unique moonscape landscape and numerous historical sites.
 Places like Pigeon Valley, Love Valleys, Red Valley, Zemi Valley, and Rose Valley make Cappadocia a paradise for hikers.
-You will witness the visually striking fairy chimneys and rock churches that attract a multitude of visitors to Cappadocia along the trail.
+You will witness the visually striking fairy chimneys and rock churches that attract many visitors to Cappadocia along the trail.

 The trek will include several short trails with a combined is 8-11 km length with a moderate difficulty level.